 Should I Trade in My Gear at Guitar Center?

-For many, the convenience of a trade-in at GC far outweighs the extra money they may get by selling it themselves.
+For many, the convenience of a trade-in at reputable stores like GC and Sam Ash far outweighs the extra money they may get by selling it themselves.

 You can decide to get rid of what you have (for either cash or an upgrade), take it to the store, and make the transaction all on the same day.
 Compare this to weeks of waiting and responding to shady emails if you sell the gear yourself.